nkabbara/nkabbara.github.io/books/on-writing-well.md

 * Input and feedback: ideas and what he thinks of them.
 * Verbalize

-Before you begin your writing, some core decisions need to be made and stuck to.
-That will establish the unity of your work.
-Unity is the anchor of good writing and communicates confidence to your readers: the author is in charge here.
-The decisions:
-1. Unity of pronoun: first person (participant), second person (advice, teaching) or third person (reporter).
-2. Unity of tense: popular past tense?
-Workable present tense?
-Pick one as the principle tense and use the past, present and hypothetical future when needed, but also come back to your principle tense.
-3. Unity of tone: formal, casual, earnest, understated, or humorous (amongst others).
-4. Capacity: reporter, provider of information, average man.
-5. Style: Impersonal and reportorial, personal, but formal, personal and casual.
-6. Attitude: detached, amused, judgemental, involved or ironic.
-7. How much do I want to cover?
-(Reduce, reduce, reduce).
-8. What ONE provocative thought do I want to bring through to the reader after he's done reading?
-This decision affects several others like tone and attitude and will help with what route you should follow and what destination you hope to reach.

-Don't let the material control your unity.
-Your decisions should control it.
-But as you're writing, you might find out that the writing is leading you into a better path than what you've decided on.
-Don't be a prisoner to your plan.
-Change your strategy.
-Go back to the material that is using the former decisions and rewrite it to match the better unity.

 The lead is marketing for your work.
 It hooks the reader and pushes him to want to know more.
 The most important sentence in your lead is the first one.
 It induces the reader to go to the next one.
 The next is the one after.
 Lead length could be from zero (jump into story) to several paragraphs, depending on your material and audience.
 Good lead characteristics:
 * Captures reader immediately by letting them know upfront what's in it for them.